 Sponsored by the United States Department of State

-The orientation is hosted by four units at the University of Oregon: the Global Studies Institute, the Yamada Language Center, Language Teaching Studies in the Department of Linguistics, and International Affairs.
-We’re delighted to be working with you, even if only for a very short time.
+The orientation is hosted by three units at the University of Oregon: the Yamada Language Center, Language Teaching Studies, and the Division of Global Engagement.
+We’re delighted to be working with you, even if only for a very short time (August 18-22).

 This program is designed to provide you with an introduction to the academic and social cultures of U.S. institutions, a platform for networking with fellow FLTAs, and facilitation of your transition into the program.

 - an opportunity to gain insight into different educational norms and practices in the U.S.

 - skills necessary to ease your transition into the world of U.S. academic culture

 - preparation to teach at a U.S. institution of higher education

 - introduction to the latest and best practices in the field of language instruction